2020-21 AP Course Audit: What You’ll Need to Do

-- A subject-specific AP Course Audit Form
+- A subject-specific AP Course Audit form

-Getting to Know the Course and Exam
+Getting to Know the AP Human Geography Course

 The key document for each AP course is the course and exam description.
-Start by reviewing it to understand the objectives and expectations of the AP course and exam.
+Start by reviewing it to understand the objectives and expectations of the course and exam.

 AP Human Geography curricular requirements:

-- Cultural Patterns and Processes
+- Skill Category 1: Concepts and Processes

 AP Human Geography resource requirements:

 The list below represents examples of textbooks that meet the curricular requirements of AP Human Geography.
-The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 - Bjelland, Mark, Daniel R. Montello, Jerome Fellman, Arthur Getis, and Judith Getis.
 Human Geography: Landscapes of Human Activities.
-New York: McGraw-Hill, 2013.
+New York: McGraw-Hill, 2020.

 - Fouberg, Erin H., Alexander B. Murphy, and H.J. deBlij.
 Human Geography: People, Place, and Culture.
-Hoboken, NJ: John Wiley & Sons, 2015.
+Hoboken, NJ: John Wiley & Sons, 2020.

 - Knox, Paul L., and Sallie Marston.
 Human Geography: Places and Regions in Global Context.
-Upper Saddle River, NJ: Prentice Hall, 2015.
+Upper Saddle River, NJ: Prentice Hall, 2016.

 - Norton, William.
 Human Geography.
-New York: Oxford University Press, 2014.
+New York: Oxford University Press, 2016.